RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 * **Daily Prep assignments**: These lead you through an active reading of portions of [the textbook](http://discrete.openmathbooks.org/dmoi3/dmoi.html) and some of [the videos](https://vimeo.com/showcase/8667148).
 You'll use [Perusall](https://perusall.com/) to engage in discussions and questions on these, and complete a short form with basic exercises and questions.
 * **Learning Target completions**: Learning Targets are the basic skills that you should learn in the course.
 You will be asked to "complete" as many Learning Targets as possible, done mainly by taking short quizzes on them at regular intervals.
 See "Learning Targets" below for more.
 * **Application and Extension Problems (AEPs)**: AEPs are problems that either *apply* or *extend* the basic skills found in the Learning Targets.
 They involve solving new-to-you problems and communicating your reasoning clearly to an appropriate audience.
-* **Online Practice**: You'll use the WeBWorK online homework system to practice the skills found in the Learning Targets. ==add link once WeBWorK is set up==
+* **Online Practice**: You'll use the WeBWorK online homework system to practice the skills found in the Learning Targets.
+[You can access WeBWorK here](https://webwork-math.gvsu.edu/webwork2/MTH225-01/) (https://webwork-math.gvsu.edu/webwork2/MTH225-01/).
 * **Final Exam**: We'll have a final exam from **1:00-2:30pm ET on Tuesday, June 21** that involves reassessing on a selection of Learning Targets and completing additional tasks.
 More information on this in week 3.

 :::info